“Why am I here?

 Also read John 14:20, John 15:4-11, and especially John 17:21-23 to see that the one God includes us in his family.
 Note what it says: “That they may also be ONE in US.”

-Romans 8:19 on this subject in the KJV is not very clear.
+Romans 8:19 on this subject in the KJV is talking about creation waiting for us to fulfill our purpose.
 The J. B. Phillips translation says, ‘The whole creation is on tiptoe to see the wonderful sight of the sons of God coming into their own.’
-Verse 29 reads, ‘For God, in his foreknowledge, chose them to bear the family likeness of his Son, that he might be the eldest of a family of many brothers.’
+Verse 29 reads, ‘For God, in his foreknowledge, chose them to bear the family likeness of his Son, that he might be the eldest of a family of many brothers.

 Although God will not give his glory to others – (Isaiah 42:8 and 48:11) – those verses are qualified by 1 Thes 2:12 and Romans 8:29, which states that God intends for us to be made into the image of Christ.
 The Father is glorified when we bear good fruit.
 John 15:8.

-Hebrews 13:21 says Jesus Christ has glory forever as well, and John 17:22 says that we who are overcomers Rev 3:21 are to share in that glory!!!
+Hebrews 13:21 says Jesus Christ has glory forever as well, and John 17:22 says that we who are overcomers Rev 3:21 are to share in that glory!
+But Christ will always be greater.

 The devil works hard to hide this truth, even from students of the Bible!
 John 10:10, Eph 6:11-12.